tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/GettingStarted/index.md

 ## Related content

-- See the [Azure AD Developers Guide][AAD-Dev-Guide] for more information on application registration and the the Azure AD programming model, including a comprehensive index of HowTo and QuickStart articles, and sample code.
+- See [Microsoft identity platform (Azure Active Directory for developers)][AAD-Dev-Guide] for more information on application registration and the the Azure AD programming model, including a comprehensive index of HowTo and QuickStart articles, and sample code.
 - For testing HTTP requests/responses, check out
     - [Fiddler](http://www.telerik.com/fiddler).
 Fiddler is a free web debugging proxy that can intercept your REST requests, making it easy to diagnose the HTTP request and response messages.
     - [JWT Decoder](http://jwt.calebb.net/) and [JWT.io](https://jwt.io/), which make it quick and easy to dump the claims in your bearer token so you can validate their contents.